NachoCP/EmotiTuneOT/article/article.md

 ### Similarity search over the lyrics

 This approach followed a straightforward path: generating embedding for both the song lyrics and user input using GPT-3.
-However, despite its simplicity, the results obtained were very pour and it didn't fit properly.
+However, despite its simplicity, the results obtained were very poor and it didn't fit properly.

 ```python
 results = db.similarity_search_with_score("I am very sad", distance_metric="cos", k=100)